telerik/reporting-docs/knowledge-base/cannot-access-the-reporting-rest-service.md

 ## Solution

 There are two main reasons for this error.
-In order to identify that, check the response to `/api/reports/formats` GET request that should return the available document formats - see [Get Available Document Formats]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/general-api/get-available-document-formats%}) article.
+To identify that, check the response to `/api/reports/formats` GET request that should return the available document formats - see [Get Available Document Formats]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/general-api/get-available-document-formats%}) article.

 1. **The REST Service is missing or not configured correctly**: